hneemann/Digital/README.md

 You can also send a private message to [digital-simulator@web.de](mailto:digital-simulator@web.de).

 ## Motivation ##

+Prior to the development of Digital, I used [Logisim](http://www.cburch.com/logisim/), developed by Carl Burch.
+If you are familiar with Logisim you will recognize the wire color scheme.

+Logisim is an excellent and proven tool for teaching purposes, that has been actively developed until 2011.
+In 2013 Carl Burch has started the development of a new simulator called [Toves](http://www.toves.org/).
+In his [blog](http://www.toves.org/blog/) he explained why he decided to develop a new simulator instead of improving Logisim.
+In short: There are weaknesses in Logisims architecture which are too difficult to overcome.
+Unfortunately, the development of Toves was discontinued at a very early stage.

+In 2014, Carl Burch finally [discontinued](http://www.cburch.com/logisim/retire-note.html) the development of Logisim.
+Since Logisim was released as open source, there are a number of forks to continue the work on Logisim:

+- [Logisim-Evolution](https://github.com/reds-heig/logisim-evolution) by people of a group of swiss institutes (Haute École Spécialisée Bernoise, Haute École du paysage, d'ingénierie et d'architecture de Genève, and Haute École d'Ingénierie et de Gestion du Canton de Vaud)
+- [Logisim](https://github.com/lawrancej/logisim) by Joseph Lawrance at Wentworth Institute of Technology, Boston, MA
+- [Logisim-iitd](https://code.google.com/archive/p/logisim-iitd/) from the Indian Institute of Technology Delhi
+- [Logisim](http://www.cs.cornell.edu/courses/cs3410/2015sp/) from the CS3410 course of the Cornell University

+But as far as I know, these projects do not work on solving the architectural difficulties.
+They are more about adding features and fixing bugs.
+In [Logisim-Evolution](https://github.com/reds-heig/logisim-evolution), for example, a VHDL/Verilog export was added.

+So I decided to implement a new simulator completely from scratch and started the implementation of Digital in march 2016.
+In the meantime a development level has been reached which is comparable to Logisim.
+In some areas (performance, testing of circuits, circuit analysis, hardware support) Logisim has already been exceeded.

 Below I would like to explain briefly the reasons which led me to start a new development: